HardlyDifficult/Tutorials/Chapter6.md

 <br>Press any key to return to the menu:

 Each update, the AnyKeyToLoadScene script checks if any key was pressed that frame.
-We check AnyKeyDown instead of AnyKey so that the player does not acidentally skip the GG scene entirely.
+We check AnyKeyDown instead of AnyKey so that the player does not accidentally skip the GG scene entirely.

 This script could have been added to any GameObject in the world, using the Spawner was an arbitrary choice.